f5devcentral/f5-automation-labs/docs/intro.rst

 platform.
 If you require a pre-built lab environment please contact your F5 account team and they can provide access to environments on an as-needed basis.

-The content contained here leverages a full DevOps CI/CD pipeline and is sourced from the following GitHub repository:
+The content contained here adheres to a DevOps methodology and automation pipeline.
+All content contained here is sourced from the following GitHub
+repository:

 https://github.com/f5devcentral/f5-automation-labs/